ETL

 ”” (Empty String) | This serves as the default option, allowing the object to be passed as bytes.
 When initializing ETLs, the arg_type parameter can be entirely omitted, and it will automatically default to passing the object as bytes to the transformation function. |

-Init spec request covers all, even the most sophisticated, cases of ETL initialization.
-It allows running any Docker image that implements certain requirements on communication with the cluster.
-The init spec request requires writing a Pod specification following specification requirements.
+init spec request covers all, even the most sophisticated ETL use case.
+It allows running any container image that implements certain requirements on communication with AIStore cluster.

-Custom ETL container is expected to satisfy the following requirements:
+A custom ETL container must meet the following requirements:

 - Start a web server that supports at least one of the listed communication mechanisms.